JoeTonDev/api-with-axum/README.md

-RESTful API written in Rust.
+A REST API program written in Rust.
 Using SeaORM and Axum HTTP framework.